discordeno/discordeno/website/docs/examples/reactionroles.md

 We now need to handle correctly the 3 buttons we declared before, as mentioned before Discord allows us to declare custom ids we can reference in our code, so let's start with that:

 First we can implement the easiest buttons out of the 3, the save button.
-Since we are going to "live" edit a message after our menu message we just need to delete the menu message, and to since we don't need it anymore remove the collector
+Since we are going to "live" edit a message after our menu message, we just need to delete the menu message, then we can remove the collector since we don't need it anymore

 ```ts
 itemCollector.onItem(async i => {